 Lentils: Urad dal and chana dal are used in lemon rice as they add crunch and aroma to the dish.
 However you may skip them if you don’t prefer the crunchy lentils.

-To soften lentils (dal), I pour some water to the tempering.
+Soften Lentils: To soften lentils (dal), I pour some water to the tempering.
 This instantly softens them yet keeping them slightly crunchy.
-If you fry the dal longer on a low heat, then they turn rock hard and need more water.
+If you fry the dal longer on a low heat, they turn rock hard and need more water.
 So you can add anywhere from 2 to 4 tbsps water or as needed.

 Alternately you can soak the chana dal and urad dal in little hot water for 15 mins.
 But if you fry them on a low heat, they will still turn rock hard.